 The green rosella was first spotted by Westerners on one of James Cook’s expeditions, during which loads of bird specimens were collected.
 After that, though, it took a while before it could actually be described.
-The specimens were often badly labelled and falling apart; the ornitologist who collected them died before much headway could be made.
+The specimens were often badly labeled and falling apart; the ornithologist who collected them died before much headway could be made.

 The green rosella can actually naturally be found in Tasmania (not New Caledonia).
 It’s also common on some of the islands in the Bass Strait, the sea that separates Australia and Tasmania.
 This includes King Island, Flinders Island, and a few other groups of small scattered islands.